MatthewLaw1/Synaptic-Engine/README.md

 1. Realtime communication for those with impairments limiting both speaking ability and ability to understand speech and language (aphasia, speech impediments...) through informed image generation
 2. Seamless communication with near perfect fidelity by allowing anyone to translate their thoughts exactly through an image through informed image generation, providing for coherent visual output.

-#### Furthermore, Synaptic Engine serves as a foundation to integrate nueromorphic SNNs for thought simulation distilled on thought identification outputs, allowing for more realistic SNNs trained directly on user EEG data and scalable to the massive thought spaces that are necesary to create higher reasoning LLMS.
+#### Furthermore, Synaptic Engine serves as a foundation to integrate nueromorphic SNNs for thought simulation distilled on thought identification outputs, allowing for more realistic SNNs trained directly on user EEG data and scalable to the massive thought spaces that are necessary to create higher reasoning LLMS.